dashingsoft/pyarmor/docs/reference/man.rst

     import foo
     __assert_armored__(foo)

-The function ``__assert_armored__`` is a builtin function in obfuscated script.
+The function :func:`__assert_armored__` is a builtin function in obfuscated script.
 It checks the argument, if it's an obfuscated module, then return this module, otherwise raises protection exception.

 This option neither touchs statement ``from import``, nor the module imported by function ``__import__``.